runexec/Easy-Does-It/README.md

 Standalone version is available as STANDALONE.zip .

+# TODO

+* Change the icons from WTF to something that doesn't suck
+* Add server detection
+* Add server aware specific features
+* Slap on some versioning information somewhere
+* Async calls to prevent blocks during large renders

 ## Development

 Start a REPL (in a terminal: `lein repl`, or from Emacs: open a